Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 it's best to cure and season (thats what my grandpaw allways called it) your cast iron items, especially after you first buy them and before there first use.
 But you can do the same thing periodically and they will do better.
 He would do this before its first use or at intervienal times.
 Rub pure lard around the whole inside really good coating it and rubbing the lard into the skillets inside sides and bottom so that it's a thin layer worked in well, then he would heat the oven to 300 degrees and cook it for an hour, then just remove the skillet and hang up or store to use.
 If doing that you'll see that it cooks better with no sticking, washes easier and does not rust.
 And always wipe your skillet dry after you wash it do not let it air dry that will promote rust set up sooner.
 You also use less oil to cook with if you cure it this way.
 I have alot of cast iron items that were my grandparents and mine were all treated this way and ones i buy in yard sales that are rusted i treat the same way and they do fine. hope that helps.

 I was told to never wash them; only wipe out with a dishcloth.
 I have washed anyway and I have "cured" over and over again and ALL my food still continues to stick.
 My mother never had this problem and neither does my brother.
-The only thing I can figure out why their food never sticks is because they are cooking with gas heat whereas I cook with electricity.
-I have tried turned down the heat and that doesn't work.

 Another thing, I always cure using canola oil.
 Is lard the answer?